NPDES

 - Storm Water Program

-- Perform compliance inspections of businesses, construction sites (less than 1 acre) and other facilities
+- Perform compliance inspections of businesses, construction sites, and other facilities

 - Fats, Oil and Grease (FOG) Program